glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

-    BUT the template <int dim>struct MaterialModel::MaterialProperties::MaterialModelOutputs does have an attribute called reaction_terms which I think can be used to store metamorphic mineral phases changes (as weight proportions ?) ex. if reaction_terms[i][c] is 0.0 then there is no mineral phase c at position i. if the attribute reaction_terms[i][c] is 0.69 then we have 0.69 of mineral c in weight proportion compare to the other mineral phases present at position i.
+    BUT the template <int dim>struct MaterialModel::MaterialProperties::MaterialModelOutputs does have an attribute called reaction_terms which I think can be used to store metamorphic mineral phases changes (as weight proportions ?) ex. if reaction_terms[i][c] is 0.0 then there is no mineral phase c at position i. if the attribute reaction_terms[i][c] is 0.69 then we have 0.69 of mineral c in weight proportion compared to the other mineral phases(which must sum up to 0.31 in weight proportion) present at position i.

 Question: Does that reaction_terms attribute is used to update the material model properties(viscosity, density and so on) ?